kubeflow/examples/CONTRIBUTING.md

 * Create a Github issue with the details of the manifest and self-assign
 * Send a PR to this repo with the actual work for the manifest

+We have assigned priorities to the items below.
+See priority guidance:

+* P0: Very important, try to self-assign if there is a P0 available
+* P1: Important, try to self-assign if there is no P0 available
+* P2: Nice to have

 # Proposed Manifests

 | Manifest | What does it accomplish? | Priority | Priority reasoning | ML framework | Owner (github_id) | Company | PR link |